What Is Suboxone & How Does It Work?

 It is a cruel irony that a medication used to overcome addiction can itself be addictive.
 Being a partial opioid, buprenorphine carries the same inherent risk that all other opioids have whether they are prescribed or illicit.
 The euphoric effects are significantly milder, but can still trigger the reward system of the brain and result in a physical dependency.
 As such, Suboxone addiction can occur even when used as prescribed.

 The majority of cases of Suboxone addiction however are caused by (intentional) improper use in attempts to achieve an opioid high.
 Taking a too-high dosage or injecting it directly into the bloodstream both result in a much more intense reaction.
-Crushing and snorting pills, or overusing Suboxone film strips are other ways that Suboxone abuse occurs.
-It is not clear whether prolonged use of Suboxone increases the likelihood of addiction.
+While suboxone prescribed for administration outside of a medical setting is usually in a form that is more difficult to abuse (strips or lozenges), it is still possible.
+Crushing and snorting pills, or taking more Suboxone film strips at once than prescribed are other ways that Suboxone abuse occurs.
+It is not clear whether prolonged use of Suboxone increases the likelihood of addiction, but we do know that all forms of Suboxone can potentially be addictive.

 Side effects of a Suboxone addiction include: